DaniellaNoren/HTTPproject/README.md

 ## Running the server
 In IntelliJ simply access and run Main.java.
-Enter http://localhost:8081 into you web browser.
+Enter http://localhost:8081 into your web browser.
 If there are no problems you will now have access to IDEA.inc's homepage.

+## Problems?

 ## Built with
 IntelliJ